matthewshawnkehoe/Data-Science-Machine-Learning-Collaborative-Learning-Group/README.md

-# Machine Learning in Python
+# Data Science & Machine Learning Collaborative Learning Group

+This repository contains material from the [Data Science & Machine Learning Collaborative Learning Meetup Group](https://www.meetup.com/Data-Science-Machine-Learing-Collaborative-Learning-Group/).

+We are a dedicated group of learners who convene regularly, typically on a monthly basis, to explore and discuss our shared interests in data science, technology, and the sciences.
+We collaboratively select study materials and engage in in-depth study sessions to enhance our understanding and support continuous professional development.
+We welcome everyone an interest in these fields to join us in our commitment to ongoing learning and growth.

+Books covered:
-This repository contains selected notebook files from [Deep Learning with Python 2nd Edition](https://www.manning.com/books/deep-learning-with-python) by François Chollet alongside selected Kaggle projects about supervised, unsupervised, and self-supervised machine leaning.
+* [Deep Learning with Python 2nd Edition](https://www.manning.com/books/deep-learning-with-python) by François Chollet

+Topics covered:
+* Supervised Machine Learning
+* Unsupervised Machine Learning
+* Self-supervised Machine Learning
+* Natural Language Processing
+* Deep Learning
+* Statistical Learning with Applications
+* Big data tools such as Spark and Hadoop
+* Data analysis in Python, R, and SQL.
+Also, functionality in Julia.
+* Large Language Models